 This retreat involves philosophical discussion, therapeutic engagement, a variety of sitting practices, walking meditation, basic yoga (no experience needed), written reflection and group discussion.
 It is an ideal retreat for those interested in a practical, therapeutic and atheist (non-soteriological) approach to Buddhism.

-As autumn approaches, we invite you to take a break and join us for an unstructured personal retreat.
-During your stay, you can enjoy gentle yoga, qigong, massage therapy, and meditation - to promote relaxation.
-Alternatively, you may choose to simply enjoy the tranquillity of the space, embracing the art of doing nothing.
-Imagine cozying up by a warm fire, savouring delicious vegetarian meals, and immersing yourself in silence.
-This time out offers a slower rhythm, allowing you to step back from the busyness of life and find peace within.
+Step into spring and join us for an unstructured personal retreat.
+Qigong, yoga, massage therapy, walks and talks on medicinal plants and meditation are on offer.
+Alternatively, you may choose to simply enjoy the tranquillity of the space and embrace the art of doing nothing – seriously This time out offers a slower rhythm, allowing you to step back from the busyness of life and find peace within.

 Through a merging of concepts from Existential Psychoanalysis and Secular Buddhism, this retreat explores Buddhism as a form of therapeutic living.
 The retreat will take us from the concept of inherent “lack” (sunyata), through “longing” (“tanha”), to “love” (metta).
 Along this journey, we will consider the implications of the Buddhist notion of “non-self” (anatta) for the practice of psychotherapy and its practical application to our everyday lives.